Temhr/nixlab/README.md

 # Basic Nix Ecosystem Terminology
 - Nix Language: a domain-specific, declarative, pure, functional, lazy-evaluated, dynamically typed, language
+  - Nix values: data types that are immutable, can be whole **expressions** themselves, are only computed when needed, and type-error detected at evaluation
-- Nix Expressions: **Nix lang** code which describes how to build packages or configure systems
+- Nix Expressions: **Nix lang** code (functions) that describes how to build packages or configure systems
   - Derivations: the backend build task; specifies all inputs, dependencies, and build steps of an **expression**
 - Nix Packages Collection (Nixpkgs): a large repository of **Nix expressions**
 - Nix Store: complex abstrations of immutable file system data (software packages, dependencies, etc.)